 Unit number: #02-41

 Coffee Break is not a halal-certified eatery.

 Image credit: @carolhiaaa

-With Ah Heng Duck Rice‘s thinly sliced braised duck, silky smooth kway with a slightly herby chap, and their super shiok chilli dip, I was sold.
-A plate of duck rice costs $3.50, while a bowl of kway chap is priced at $4.50.
+With Ah Heng Duck Rice‘s thinly sliced braised duck, silky smooth kway with a slightly herby zhup, and their super shiok chilli dip, I was sold.
+A serving of duck rice is $4 while the kway chap is priced at $4.50.
 Prices can go up depending on whether you want to add liao or not.
-Dishes such as Pig Skin ($1/$2) and Pork Belly ($2/$3/$5) are also available.
+Dishes such as Pig Skin ($1/$2) and Pork Belly ($3/$5) are also available.
 Add on a braised egg, tau pok, or tau kua at $0.60 each!
 The old-school Teochew braised duck stall is also featured on the Michelin Guide.